-The Gipsy engine, as with its ancestor the Cirrus, went through refinements, the first step being the Gipsy II of with 90 kW (120 HP); it was quickly modified as the Gipsy III to permit inverted operation, the main change being to simply flip the carburetor over, allowing a more streamlined engine installation and an improved field of view for the pilot.
+The Gipsy engine, as with its ancestor the Cirrus, went through refinements, the first step being the Gipsy II of with 90 kW (120 HP); it was quickly modified as the Gipsy III to permit inverted operation, the main change being to simply flip the carburetor over, permitting a more streamlined engine installation and an improved field of view for the pilot.
 A Gipsy Moth was fitted with the Gipsy III, with this variant performing its first flight in March 1932 as the "DH.60III", with 30 built.
 The Gipsy III quickly led to the Gipsy Major IIIA engine, further uprated to 100 kW (133 HP); the result was the "Moth Major".
 Total production of these variants is given as 154.

 In the meantime, DHUK had modified the Metal Moth to a military trainer specification as the "DH.60T Moth Trainer", featuring a Gipsy II engine and a reinforced airframe; it could also be fitted with a bomb rack for four practice bombs, a camera gun, or a reconnaissance camera.
 The cockpit doors were deepened, and the wing wiring slightly rearranged to aid in crew escape.
 59 were built, being sold to a half dozen countries.
 However, the DH.60T was not seen as entirely satisfactory to its assigned role, and work was performed to improve it.
 As a result, the DH.60T was an interim type, and the last of the first-series Moths.BACK_TO_TOP